mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver/authentication.md

 [MongoDB Enterprise](http://www.mongodb.com/products/mongodb-enterprise) supports authentication using [Kerberos/GSSAPI](http://docs.mongodb.org/manual/core/authentication/#kerberos-authentication).
 The .NET driver supports Kerberos/GSSAPI authentication on Windows and Linux.

 {{% note %}}Support for Kerberos/GSSAPI on Linux requires the shared library `libgssapi_krb5.so`.
-Please refer to your Linux package manager documentation for how to install this dependency if it is not already present on your system.{{% note %}}
+Please refer to your Linux package manager documentation for how to install this dependency if it is not already present on your system.{{% /note %}}

 To create a Kerberos/GSSAPI credential, use the following method: